queeno/rock-paper-scissors/README.md

 ### shapes-base.csv

-A CSV file containing a list of shapes and the relationship between them.
+This file contains a list of shapes and relationships between them.
 Example:

 ```